Skip to main content

 Labor Costs and Hidden Expenses

 Let me be straight with you about what drives costs in Edwards.
-It’s not just the work itself—it’s everything around it.
+It’s not just the work itself.
+It’s everything around it.

 Labor Rate Breakdown: